RypoFalem/ArmorStandEditor/README.md

 * Multiple Language Support through the use of community translations
 * Respects multiple protection plugins: WorldGuard, Towny, GriefPrevention, Residence etc.
 * Targeting of an ArmorStand by pressing F with the tool in your hand
+* Toggle for Vulnerability of the ArmorStand (New in 1.20)
+* Ability to get Player Heads via a Command (New in 1.20)
 * Glowing ArmorStand to signify Targeting and Slot Disables through the use of Scoreboards.
 * Folia Support (as of 1.19.4)